bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_ui.md

 [RETURN TO TOP][1]

-#### Organization
+#### Published By

-This is the Sub-Organization (often the Branch or Division) under which the metadata record is created.
+This is the Sub-Organization (often the Branch or Division) under which the metadata record is created and published.
 + This is a required field
-+ The Ministry or parent organization is no longer required to be defined at the record level.

 [RETURN TO TOP][1]